jens-ox/cll/README.md

 ## Setup

-In order to not overcomplicate things unnecessarily, each sharing setup will have one library (that houses the components to be shared) and one simple Next.js app (that consumes the shared components).
+In order to not over-complicate things unnecessarily, each sharing setup will have one library (that houses the components to be shared) and one simple Next.js app (that consumes the shared components).

 We will also set up all libraries as [ES Modules](https://nodejs.org/api/esm.html#introduction).
-All libraries (with exception of the barebones example) will be written in [TypeScript](https://www.typescriptlang.org/).
+All libraries (with exception of the bare-bones example) will be written in [TypeScript](https://www.typescriptlang.org/).
 We are going to use [`pnpm`](https://pnpm.io/) as a package manager (but everything will work with `npm` or `yarn` just fine).

 To run a specific library locally,